 In doing so, there are some wonderful and artistic fountains that have become attractions in their own right and are key sights in cities across the globe.
 This has led designers to turn them into true spectacles, with many having specially timed displays, some that ‘dance’ to music and illuminations at night with attractive coloured lighting to highlight their beauty.
 Appreciated by locals and visitors alike, many come from far and wide to marvel at these works.

-The Flexicover Team looks at some great water fountains to draw your attention in 2015!
+The Flexicover Team looks at some great water fountains to draw your attention!

 Fountain of Wealth; Singapore